 Bobbi Brown has been a brand which I’ve admired from afar for a long time, but only was finally able to start trying in 2018.
 It’s availability around me has always been poor, but I splurged on a lipstick formula I’d heard fantastic things about which did not disappoint, and bought a box of treats from ASOS at the tail end from last year.
-I was really happy that in that box of treats was this mascara as I’d heard fantastic things about it.
+I was really happy that in that box of treats was the Bobbi Brown Smokey Eye Mascara as I’d heard fantastic things about it.

 I’ve had a deluxe mini that I’ve been trying for a good two months now.
 The packaging of this mascara is slick and simple, the full size is a plain silver tube rather than black than what is featured here, the full size has the Bobbi Brown logo featured on the side just like this deluxe sample.

 The wand is what I prefer, a hair bristle rather than a rubber wand.
 A straight up and down wand that looks like nothing particularly special with a slight tapered end to tuck into all the difficult corners.
 But let’s admit it, it’s pretty boring and nothing different or special right?

 The first few uses I had with this I thought were okay, but as I say with every mascara review I never judge a book by it’s cover with a mascara and wait until I’m a good few chapters in.
 Mascara dries out and that can be for the good or the bad, and with this one it definitely bettered with age.
 The first uses saw this be a pretty-decent lengthening mascara that separated as you went, but a good month on was when this really started coming to it’s best.